roopali-s/nature/README.md

 # nature
-This is a study project
+This is a demo project.